-Except as otherwise indicated by the context, references in this Report to the "Company," "TGI," the "registrant," "we," "our," or "us" in this Annual Report mean Treasure Global Inc. and its subsidiary are to the combined business of Treasure Global Inc. and its consolidated subsidiary.
+Except as otherwise indicated by the context, references in this Annual Report to the "Company," "TGL," the "registrant," "we," "our," or "us" in this Annual Report mean Treasure Global Inc. and its subsidiaries, which include the collective operations of Treasure Global Inc and its consolidated subsidiaries.

-This Report includes our audited consolidated financial statements as of and for the fiscal years ended June 30, 2022 and 2021.
+This Annual Report includes our audited consolidated financial statements as of and for the fiscal years ended June 30, 2023 and 2022.
 These financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
-All financial information in this Report is presented in U.S. dollars, unless otherwise indicated, and should be read in conjunction with our audited consolidated financial statements and the notes thereto included in this Report.
+All financial information in this Annual Report is presented in U.S. dollars, unless otherwise indicated, and should be read in conjunction with our audited consolidated financial statements and the notes thereto included in this Annual Report.